feilab-hust/DORM/README.md

     - **Threshold:** Default value is 0.9.
 For most data, this is sufficient.
     - **Gaussian noise:** Set the standard deviation of Gaussian noise added to Raw data.
 Default value is 0, meaning no Gaussian noise.
     - **Poisson noise:** Check this option to add Poisson noise to Raw data; uncheck to omit it.
-    - **Raw data path:** Click the ‘Choose’ button and select the folder containing Raw data on your computer.
+    - **Raw data path:** Click the ‘Choose’ button and select the folder containing raw data on your computer.
     - **GAN model:** Choose whether to use the GAN model during training.

 <div align="center">